thorfour/stocktopus/README.md

 for a complete list of commands the bot supports.
 > /stocktopus help

+In addition to what is covered in the help menu, stocktopus also supports team-wide watchlists.
+To utilize these you use the same format as you would for your personal watch list but simple add a name after a `#` character immediately after the command.

+For example:
+`/stocktopus watch #funlist GOOG`
+Would add GOOG to a watch list called funlist, and then anyone in your slack team can access that same list Ex. `/stocktopus list #funlist`

+You might also want to watch/buy or lookup securities listed on non-US exchanges.
+To do so simply add the exchange followed by a colon(:) before the ticker name.
+Ex. `/stocktopus tse:are` to list the ARE stock from the Toronto Stock Exchange

 ## Privacy Policy

 Stocktopus does not collect any personal identifying information.
 It does not store a history of your requests.
 The only data it does store is a unique ID received from Slack for a user if they opt to use the list or play money features.
 If you use the list or play money features it also stores the list of stocks a user has bought or added to their watch list.